concur/developer.concur.com/src/api-reference/callouts/launch-external-url-v4.markdown

 6. Go to the **Forms** tab and add the **Launch URL** field to the form.

->**Note**: Make sure the access rights are set for Employee.
-Approvers and processors should be set to read only access.
+>**Note**: Make sure the Access Rights are set to Modify for the Employee role.
+Approver, Expense Processor, and Expense Processor Manager roles should be configured as read-only or hidden.